MyFreertosLab/my_mpu9250_test/README.md

 Phase 1: Calculation of the offsets on all axes.
 This phase is iterative.
 Calculation cycles and offsets assignment are performed until an average error equal to zero is obtained.

-Phase 2: Variance and mean square deviation calculation for each available 'Free Scale Resolution (FSR)'.
+Phase 2: Variance and Mean Square Deviation calculation for each available 'Free Scale Resolution (FSR)'.
 The result of this step is used in the Kalman Filter to calculate the gain K.

 A Kalman filter is used to estimate the measurements.
 The gain K is calculated using the variance obtained in Phase 2.